ant-media/Ant-Media-Server/doc/WebRTC_Signalling_Server_JavaScript_SDK.md

 There is a sample peer.html file in the sample app, you can also try it to understand how to use JavaScript SDK

 ### How to use JavaScript SDK
+JavaScript SDK is so easy, just create `WebRTCAdaptor` object and call `join(roomName)` function.
+Let's see how to make it step by step

-Firstly, just load the below scripts in head element of the html file.
+#### Load the below scripts in head element of the html file.

 ```
 <head>